We practice what we preach

 How Passwords Are Actually Attacked

 These attack methods highlight why proper password storage is critical.
-Appropriate storage controls can be the difference between minor incident and a catastrophic breach.
+Appropriate storage controls can be the difference between a minor incident and a catastrophic breach.

 Attack Method Breakdown